Well-known URI: Description

 Well-known URIs are Uniform Resource Identifiers defined by the IETF in RFC 8615.
 They are URL path prefixes that start with /.well-known/.
 This implementation is in response to the common expectation for web-based protocols to require certain services or information be available at URLs consistent across servers, regardless of the way URL paths are organized on a particular host.
-The URIs implemented in webservers so that requests to the servers for well-known services or information are available at URLs consistent well-known locations across servers.
+The URIs are implemented in webservers so that requests to the servers for well-known services or information are available at URLs consistently in well-known locations across servers.

 The IETF has defined a simple way for web servers to hold metadata that any user agent (e.g., web browser) can request.
 The metadata is useful for various tasks, including directing a web user to use a mobile app instead of the website or indicating the different ways that the site can be secured.
 The well-known locations are used by web servers to share metadata with user agents; sometimes these are files and sometimes these are requests for information from the web server software itself.
 The way to declare the different metadata requests that can be provided is standardized by the IETF so that other developers know how to find and use this information.